Whole House Generator Guide

 PropaneAverage energy densityAverage to high (more than natural gas per unit)Low-average (clean burning but needs more frequent maintenance)Homes without natural gas access and plenty of room for fuel storage

-DieselHighest energy densityHigh (highest operating cost per unit)High (needs frequent oil changes and burns less clean)Homes with limited access to other fuel sources (such as rural or off-grid homes)
+DieselHighest energy densityHigh (highest operating cost per unit)High (needs frequent oil changes and burns less clean)Homes with limited access to other fuel sources (like rural or off-grid homes)

 Why install a whole home backup system?